bcoe/groundhogday/blog_post.md

 Building resilient software, in the face of these restrictions, has been a challenge.

-In this post, I want to share some of the techniques I've picked up for building resilient software on third party APIs.
+In this post, I want to share some of the techniques I've picked up for building resilient software dependent on third party APIs.

 1. Unit testing is more important than ever
 --------------------------------------------